neonlabsorg/neon-tutorials/hardhat/scripts/TestERC20/README.md

 # Deploying an ERC20 token example on Neon EVM Mainnet and Devnet

-This is an example of deploying an ERC20 token on Neon EVM Devnet and Mainnet
+This is an example of deploying an ERC20 token on Neon EVM Devnet and Mainnet.

 ## Deploy script

-1. To deploy the script, run the following -
+1. To deploy `TestERC20.sol`, run the following -

 ```sh
 npx hardhat run scripts/TestERC20/deploy.js --network neondevnet